 Description

-Sheet-Pan Szechuan Chicken (or Tofu) with Brussel Sprouts takes only 15-20 minutes of hands on time before baking in the oven.
+This baked, Sheet-Pan Chicken and Brussels Sprouts is made with a Szechuan marinade and takes only 20 minutes of hands-on time before baking in the oven.
 A full-flavored weeknight dinner your whole family will love!
+Vegan adaptable with tofu- see notes.

 Ingredients